OpenWork-NZ/mdwg/docs/_defs/ServiceTypeVersion.md

 ## Outstanding Issues

 > **CORE ISSUE:**
-There is an appearent incongruity in the definition of ServiceType and ServiceTypeVersion.
+There is an apparrent incongruity in the definition of ServiceType and ServiceTypeVersion.
 While ServiceType is described as contain values of a very general nature, download, view, etc., ServiceTypeVersion is defined as a refinement of ServiceType.
 But generic terms like "download" do not have versions.
 In practice ServiceType is often populated with more specific terms like "OGC WMS" and ServiceTypeVersion may be "OGC WMS 1.4".

 > **{Issue Name}**
 {Issue discussion points and items which need resolution}

-#### Other discussion
+#### Other Discussion
 {from other sources of note - other standards and implementations.
 In Markdown Notes format.
 Such as:}

 > **{DCAT Notes}** -